 Major Credit Suisse shareholder David Herro explains what he expects from the CEO of the Swiss bank after a highly publicized espionage affair.
 Additionally, the head of international equity investments at Harris Associates says what he likes about his positions in other Swiss companies such as LafargeHolcim, Richemont, Swatch Group and Julius Baer.

 Finally, things were looking up for Credit Suisse.
-After completing a painstaking restructuring process, the Swiss banking giant was gaining traction in the first half of the year and the stock outperformed its local arch-rival UBS.
+After completing a painstaking restructuring process, the Swiss banking giant was gaining traction in the first half of the year and the stock outperformed the shares of local arch-rival UBS.
 But over the past weeks, an espionage affair surrounding a former employee has rattled the financial services group.

 David Herro observes the scandal with annoyance.
 The renowned Chief Investment Officer for international equities at Harris Associates is one of Credit Suisse's largest shareholders for many years.
 He manages approximately $55 billion of client assets and the Swiss bank ranks amongst the top five positions in his Oakmark International Fund.